Economy support

 Supporting production

-We put ourselves forward as a point of reference, and not just financially, to support the country’s economic system and the business and associative world, and we have done it also during the period of the COVID-19 emergency.
+Intesa Sanpaolo offers itself as a point of reference, and not just in financial terms, to support the country’s economic system and the world of business and associations, also during the phase of reviving the economy in the post-pandemic period.

-With regard to the approximately 1 million of businesses and SME customers, the Group puts forward solutions that support the future of Made in Italy in the world and contribute to sharing their internationalisation, capitalisation and development processes, with particular attention to the topic of economic, social and environmental sustainability, as stated in the 2018-2021 Business Plan.
+The Group assists its customers in a consolidated and long-term relationship model founded on quality, reliability and trust.
+With regard to businesses and SME customers, the Group offers solutions that support the future of Made in Italy in the world and contribute to sharing their internationalisation, capitalisation, development and digitisation programmes, with particular attention to ESG issues and ecological transition, as stated in the 2022-2025 Business Plan.

-In 2021, Intesa Sanpaolo allocated about 77 billion euro of new medium-long term loans to the real economy.
-Around 66 billion euro was granted in Italy, 55 billion euro of which to households and SMEs.
-In 2021 the Group facilitated the return from non-performing to performing status of around 10,000 Italian companies, with a positive impact on employment through the protection of 50,000 jobs.
+In 2022, Intesa Sanpaolo allocated a total of approximately 81.4 billion euro in new medium-long term loans to the real economy with approximately 58.4 billion euro in Italy, of which around 52 billion was disbursed to households and SMEs.
+In 2022 the Group facilitated the return from non-performing to performing status of around 4,000 Italian companies (over 137,000 since 2014), with a positive impact on employment through the protection of about 20,000 jobs (690,000 since 2014).

 Constant attention is dedicated to the world of Small and Medium Enterprises which are the engine of our economy.
 To facilitate access to credit, the Bank developed an innovative rating model - validated by the ECB - in collaboration also with Confindustria Piccola Industria.
 In addition to the usual economic and financial assessments, the new model aims to make it easier to access credit, at more favourable financial terms, by basing the assessment also on the intangible qualities of the business, such as trademarks, patents, quality and environmental certifications, research and development activities, innovation and digitisation, development and competitive positioning projects, management of the business risk and being part of a supply chain.

 The growth of Italian SMEs is also supported by the Extraordinary Finance structures and the partnership with Elite of Borsa Italiana, through innovative financial solutions that give companies high visibility to institutional investors and enhance their reputation and financial culture.
-In partnership with Confindustria, in 2021 Intesa Sanpaolo took 58 companies representing all of Italy and its economic sectors to three Elite Lounges (an international programme to accompany the most ambitious companies in their development phases), in a digital version.
+In partnership with Confindustria, in 2022 Intesa Sanpaolo took 53 companies representing all of Italy and its economic sectors to three Elite Lounges (an international programme to accompany the most ambitious companies in their development phases), in hybrid, physical and digital version.

-By signing new agreements with the main trade associations (Confindustria, Confartigianato Imprese, CNA Confederazione Nazionale dell’Artigianato, Fipe Federazione Italiana Pubblici Esercizi, Federlegno Arredo, SMI Sistema Moda Italia, Ucimu, Federalberghi) the aim has been to provide support for the immediate needs of businesses by providing tools with a view to making a recovery that increases the competitiveness of Italian companies on global markets.
+By signing new agreements with the main trade associations (Coldiretti, Confindustria Alberghi, Federalberghi, Federterme, Faita Federcamping Confcommercio, Confesercenti, Confartigianato) the aim has been to provide support for the immediate needs of businesses by providing tools with a view to making a recovery that increases the competitiveness of Italian companies on global markets.

 The relational Industrial Dialogue approach supports the new way of making Bank: It enables business managers to assist entrepreneurs in their growth and development pathways, thanks to a better understanding of the peculiarities of their companies and the sector in which they operate and the possibility of providing answers and solutions adapted to their objectives.
 It has the aim of increasing the "strength of the relationship" of managers with companies, identifying a common language for a better understanding of their needs, oriented to offer solutions better suited to the objectives and peculiarities of each company.